soitun/grapefruit/readme.markdown

 `extensions/extensions.php` with `extensions/extensions.empty.php`.
 After doing that, the only thing you need to do is run the install.

+As soon as I determine Grapefruit to be ready for a beta release, this will be done for you (only on the download, not the repository, that will continue to have that problem for a while).

 ### Upgrading Grapefruit or moving from Grape (or CleanerGrape) to Grapefruit

 If you've got an existing installation of Grapefruit or Grape 0.2 Beta 3, all you need to do